jrpotter/notebook/algebra/index.md

 ## Overview

+An **algebraic structure** is a nonempty set $A$, a collection of [[operations]] on $A$, and a finite number of axioms these operations must satisfy.

-**Algebra** is the branch of mathematics that deals with abstract systems, i.e. algebraic structures, and the manipulation of expressions within those systems.
+**Algebra** is the branch of mathematics that deals with abstract systems, i.e. these algebraic structures, and the manipulation of expressions within those systems.
 It is a generalization of [[#Arithmetic|arithmetic]] that introduces variables and other algebraic operations.

 %%ANKI
 Basic